pbarya/TRECS/INSTALL.md

 TRECS  TRECS_Inputs

-2) check that you have a fortran compiler and these libraries are installed: GSL, Lapack, Healpix, cfitsio
+2) check that you have a fortran compiler and these libraries are installed: GSL, Lapack, Healpix (compiled with shared/dynamic library option ticked), cfitsio

 3) edit  sampler/Makefile and  wrapper/Makefile with your paths and compiler options